php-fig/fig-standards/proposed/http-message.md

 namespace Psr\Http\Message;

 /**
+ * Describes streamable content.
+ *
+ * Typically, an instance will wrap a PHP stream; this interface provides
+ * a wrapper around the most common operations, including serialization of
- * Describes a stream instance.
+ * the entire stream to a string.
  */
-interface StreamInterface
+interface StreamableInterface
 {
     /**
      * Reads all data from the stream into a string, from the beginning to end.